Currently HiringNo, not at this time. Please check back next season!

 Marketing StrategyCommunity Supported Agriculture, Farm Stand, Farmers' Market, Restaurant, Wholesale

-Pay Rate$225 per week plus housing.
+Pay RateGlacier Tilth is NOT hiring for the 2021 Season. $225 per week plus housing.
 Produce is provided, including seconds for preserving, and meat if desired.

 Are you open to shorter periods of employment or do you prefer that workers stay the full season?Prefer full season